Productivity Insights Dashboard

 Dev PostCommit

-C. Developer View: Work-In-Progress (Pre-Commit Insights)
+D. Developer View: Work-in-Progress (Pre-Commit Insights)

 Dev PreCommit